sodadata/soda-core/docs/documentation/sql_metrics.md

 ## Multiple metrics in one query

-Multiple metrics can be computed with a single query.
-Just select multselect fields are supported as well:
+You can also compute multiple metric values in a single query.
+These values can then be combined in your tests:

 ```yaml
 sql: |